This article contains a list of Careers in Demand in Kenya for the year 2023.

 The IT sector in Kenya has been performing well and is always on the lookout for experts ever since they became the first country to sell bonds through mobile phones in 2017.

 The two may be related, but they are different careers in ICT.
 Software engineering is a career that involves programming and designing computer software.
-They develop programs such as embedded systems, database systems, operating systems and so on.
+They develop programs such as embedded systems, database systems, operating systems, and so on.
 Sometimes they are known as system engineers or system programmers.
 A web designer develops and designs websites using different programming languages and programs.
-They often deploy coding and programming in building websites.
-In this tech-savvy generation, both these courses are highly demanded in Kenya and throughout the world.
+They often deploy coding and programming when building websites.
+In this tech-savvy generation, both of these courses are highly demanded in Kenya and throughout the world.

 As the use of technology increases, the level of cybercrime increases too.
 Therefore, the need to maintain cyber security and information has become increasingly important in the business world.

 This career could include ‘ethical hacking’ which involves a deliberate attempt to hack into your employer’s network to expose any weaknesses.
-You can also work as a computer forensics analyst or investigator to combat the increasing rate of cyber-crime.
+You can also work as a computer forensics analyst or investigator to combat the increasing rate of cybercrime.

-If you’re an expert in any ICT related career, you’re a hot cake in Kenya.
+If you’re an expert in any ICT-related career, you’re a hotcake in Kenya.

 3. SOCIAL MEDIA PROFESSION

-- Search Engine Optimization (SEO) Expert: There are millions of Websites in existence and more are still evolving.
-Once you develop a website you need the services of an SEO expert to help Google users find businesses online.
+- Search Engine Optimization (SEO) Expert: There are millions of Websites in existence, and more are still evolving.
+Once you develop a website, you need the services of an SEO expert to help Google users find businesses online.
 The job of an SEO expert is to use appropriate keywords that can enable search engine users to locate whatever it is they are searching for.

-- Graphic Designing: Graphics designing is a career that has come to stay and as such it is one of the careers in high-demand because companies and businesses have taken 2 use graphics to run marketing campaigns and advertise their products and services.
-Communication is highly effective when business objectives meet visual aesthetics accordingly.
+- Graphic Designing: Graphics design is a career that has come to stay, and as such, it is one of the careers in high-demand because companies and businesses have taken 2 use graphics to run marketing campaigns and advertise their products and services.
+Communication is highly effective when business objectives meet visual aesthetics.
 Graphic design is used to persuade its target audience to care about the design in front of the brand.
 Due to the rise of the internet and technology, new businesses are springing up every day and that is why the need for eye-catching graphics has become very essential to many businesses.
 This is why there’s an ever growing demand for graphics designers.
 As a graphics designer, most of your jobs will include, logo, websites creation, animation, flyers, product illustration etlIf you’re a very creative person with a good sense of colour combination.
 Not having a laptop is no longer an excuse as people have taken to

 Human health is very important, thus leaving medical careers among the highly demanded in Kenya.
 During the pandemic those in this field were highly sought after and this will always be the case.
-Medical doctors are people who sacrifice a lot to ensure the humans are in good health.
+Medical doctors are people who sacrifice a lot to ensure humans are in good health.
 Because of the nature of the job they attract very good salaries.
-People in this field earn a decent pay but will have to contend with long working hours and emergency calls.
+People in this field earn decent pay but will have to contend with long working hours and emergency calls.
 Apart from Doctors, others found in this career include Nurses, medical technologists, laboratory scientists, dentists, etc. As long as you’re working in the health care sector, your career is in high demand.

-In Kenya, Nursing and pharmacy are courses you cannot ignore when picking a nice course that would give you a better life in future.
+In Kenya, Nursing and pharmacy are courses you cannot ignore when picking a nice course that will give you a better life in future.
 With these courses, you have nothing to worry about in terms of securing a job.

 Architects are responsible for the design of cities and homes.
 This is a highly demanded and well paid job.
-With an increase in the number of Kenyans investing in real estate, and the rise in the number of real estate firms in the country, services of Architects are on a higher demand as the day goes by.
+With an increase in the number of Kenyans investing in real estate, and the rise in the number of real estate firms in the country, services of Architects are in a higher demand as the day goes by.

 Architecture/Structural Engineering go hand in hand and they are regarded as the best in the Kenyan job market.
 There are several wonderful opportunities for Architects and Structural Engineers in Kenya.
 Thus, if you’re an expert in this field, you’re made.